 What is there to do?

 You will love to stay beside St Mary’s Loch at Cappercleuch if you like gorgeous scenery, peaceful walks, spotting wildlife, watching the dark night sky, fishing, kayaking, cycling, driving or motorcycling on relatively quiet roads… or just reading your book!

-You won’t find streetlights, club venues, jet-skis or fast food outlets.
-Those things may be great in their place but that place isn’t St Mary’s Loch!
+You won’t find street lights, club venues, jet-skis or fast food outlets.
+Those things may be great in their place but that place probably isn’t St Mary’s Loch!

 At or near St Mary’s Loch

 Walks include the ring of the Loch circular which incorporates a short section of the Southern Upland Way along the south shore.
 This walk effectively starts at your front gate.
 The “Grey Mare’s tail” is a scenic waterfall that’s 5 miles along the road where you can walk up to the tiny Loch Skeen, surrounded by hills that are reminiscent of Highland mountains.
 You can be completely free-form if you want as you can walk pretty much anywhere in the hills around here without restriction.
 Get properly togged up, make sure you have the relevant Ordnance Survey map (or app) and off you go.
 Do be aware that the early part of the year is lambing time.
 The Scottish Outdoor Access Code sets out the “rules”.
-Some information about specific detailed walks:
+Here’s some information about specific detailed walks:

 - walkhighlands.co.uk : check out the Scottish Borders on their site (and also the Moffat area of Dumfries and Galloway) for walks close to St Mary’s Loch.

-- Short Walks on the Southern Uplands Way : download free here (would cost you £2.50 to buy a paper copy)
+- Short Walks on the Southern Uplands Way : download free here (costs £2.50 to buy a paper copy)